gvwilson/thirdbit/src/fiction/leaderboard/index.md

 His "values statement" had been a who's who of surviving oligarchs, all of whom stuck to investing in the same pointless projects that he did.
 "Some of your picks were in the top forty.
-We had to go wider for safety's sake."
+We had to go wider to be safe."

 He snorted.
 "Safety.